CAR-T Cells RNA Silencing Guide

 High ImpactTransfection Toxicity in Manufacturing Workflows

-Introducing genetic modifications (checkpoint knockout, HLA silencing for universal CAR-T) via electroporation or lipofection causes 25-50% cell death during the critical expansion phase.
+Introducing genetic modifications (checkpoint knockdown, HLA silencing for universal CAR-T) via electroporation or lipofection causes 25-50% cell death during the critical expansion phase.
 This toxicity extends manufacturing timelines, reduces yield, and alters T cell phenotype distribution (increased effector memory, reduced central memory).
 The resulting CAR-T product has compromised persistence potential.

 High ImpactTarget Antigen-Mediated Fratricide